justintaddei/tcp-ping/README.md

 import { ping } from '@network/tcp-ping'

 ping({
-  // The IP address of the host you want
+  // The IP address or hostname of the host you want
   // to ping.
 Defaults to 127.0.0.1 (localhost)
   address: '192.168.1.47',
   // How many times do you want want to